bogdan-veliscu/django-book/memory-bank/active-context.md

    - Added cache invalidation for modified resources
    - Reduced cache time for frequently updated resources
    - Fixed the `GlobalCacheMiddleware` to properly handle coroutines in async context by adding proper error handling and checking if response objects have status_code attributes before accessing them
+   - Created a separate async version of the cache key generation function that doesn't check authentication to avoid database access in async context
+   - Improved error handling in both sync and async middleware paths

 5. **Middleware Fixes**:
    - Fixed the `GlobalCacheMiddleware` to properly handle coroutines in async context
    - Added try/except blocks to catch AttributeError when accessing status_code on coroutine objects
    - Added hasattr checks to ensure response objects have the expected attributes before accessing them
    - Improved error logging for middleware issues
+   - Fixed the SynchronousOnlyOperation error by avoiding database access in async context
+   - Created separate sync and async code paths for the middleware

 ## Next Steps
 1. **Monitor Performance**: